souluran/datalearn101/DE-101/Module2/README.md

 ## 1. PostgreSQL Database setup
-1. Downloaded [PostgreSQL](https://www.postgresql.org/download/) and install on your machine.
+1. Downloaded [PostgreSQL](https://www.postgresql.org/download/) and installed on your machine.
-2. Downloaded and install [DBeaver](https://dbeaver.io/download/) client tool for connecting to PostgreSQL and performing any commands.
+2. Downloaded and installed [DBeaver](https://dbeaver.io/download/) client tool for connecting to PostgreSQL and performing any commands.
 3. Created and established a connection to Postgres in DBeaver.
 4. Created a new database `postgres`.
 ```